Investors slowly start to push climate change up their agenda

 She said her fund planned to link its annual report to the TCFD framework.

-Additional reporting by Reuters correspondents in Amsterdam, Stockholm, Paris, Helsinki, Sydney, Dublin, Madrid, Lisbon and Tokyo; Editing by Edmund Blair
+Additional reporting by Reuters correspondents in Amsterdam, Stockholm, Paris, Helsinki, Sydney, Dublin, Madrid, Lisbon and Tokyo